michalmichalak997/SubsurfaceBreaks/README.md

 ## ad.
 3 Detecting faults for real slopes with calculated attributes.

 To finish the fault detection pipeline, the user must calculate slope attributes for real data.
 The program from the first step cannot be used because it was intended to create synthetic slopes with labels.
 And our objective is now to use the fine-tuned program from step 2 to predict fault-related triangles for real data based on geometric attributes (orientation of normal/dip vectors with neighborhood analysis).
-Please use the Broken_real_slopes code to calculate attributes for your real data.
+Please use the "Broken_real_subsurface_slopes" code to calculate attributes for your real data.
 You will need to remove the first line "Index of the surface:0" from the "_output" file to proceed with the Python script.

 ## Software used.